Utilities and EV ChargingThe smart and genuinely open solution that supports all EV drivers

 SemaConnect is an industry leader in demand response functionality.
 SemaConnect is a member of the OpenADR Alliance and our network is ADR 2.0b certified—the most current protocol for automated demand response.
-Station managers have the capability to throttle download during peak demand periods, for instance, send pricing signals to drivers, or both.
+Station managers have the capability to throttle down power during peak demand periods, send pricing signals to drivers, or both.

 Saving Ratepayers Money

 Did you know that smart, managed charging can reduce electricity costs for all ratepayers, not just EV drivers?
 It’s true.
 More and more research is confirming that EVs can be a grid resource to smooth out load and reduce peak demand.